mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/upgrade-konvoy/enterprise/index.md

 1. Replace `my-aws-cluster` with the name of the cluster.

-1. Use the CLUSTERNAME flag to reference the cluster on which you want to upgrade the Kubernetes version.
+1. Use the `--cluster-name` flag to reference the cluster on which you want to upgrade the Kubernetes version.

 1. Upgrade the Kubernetes version of the control plane.